China Airlines Flight 611: Aircraft

 Only four passenger 747-200s were delivered to China Airlines, all from 1979 to 1980.
-The other three had been in full passenger service until 1999, when they were converted to freighters.
+The other three had been in full passenger service until 1999 when they were converted to freighters.
 They were immediately grounded by the ROC's Civil Aviation Administration (CAA) after the crash for maintenance checks.

-Flight and disaster
+Accident

-The flight took off at 15:08 local time (07:08 UTC), and was scheduled to arrive at Hong Kong at 16:28 HKT (08:28 UTC).
-The flight crew consisted of 51-year-old Captain Yi Ching-Fong, 52-year-old First Officer Shieh Yea Shyong, and 54-year-old Flight Engineer Chao Sen Kuo.
+The flight took off at 15:08 local time (07:08 UTC), and was scheduled to arrive at Hong Kong at 16:28 Hong Kong Time (08:28 UTC).
+The flight crew consisted of 51-year-old Captain Yi Ching-Fong, 52-year-old First Officer Shieh Yea-Shyong, and 54-year-old Flight Engineer Chao Sen-Kuo.
 All three pilots were highly experienced – both pilots had more than 10,100 hours of flying time and the flight engineer had logged more than 19,100 flight hours.

-At 15:16, the flight was cleared to climb to flight level 350—about 35000 ft.
+At 15:16 local time, the flight was cleared to climb to flight level 350—about 35000 ft.
 At 15:33, contact with the plane was lost.
 Chang Chia-juch, the Taiwanese Vice Minister of Transportation and Communications at that time, said that two Cathay Pacific aircraft in the area received B-18255's emergency location-indicator signals.
-All 206 passengers and 19 crew members on board the aircraft died.
+All 206 passengers and 19 crew members on board the aircraft were killed.

 Passengers

-The passengers included a former legislator and two reporters from the United Daily News.
-Most of the passengers, 114 people, were members of a Taiwanese group tour to the mainland organized by four travel agencies.
-One of the passengers on board was Taiwanese politician You Jih-cheng.
+The passengers included Taiwanese politician You Jih-cheng. and two reporters from the United Daily News.
+Most of the passengers, 114 people, were members of a Taiwanese group tour to China organised by four travel agencies.

 Of the 225 passengers and crew on board, remains of 175 were recovered and identified.
 The first 82 bodies were found floating on the ocean surface of the Taiwan Strait, and were recovered by fishing boats and military vessels.
 Contracted recovery vessels were subsequently used for the recovery of the aircraft wreckage and the remaining bodies.

 The victims were identified by visual identification, personal effects, fingerprints, dental examinations, and through DNA testing.
 Only the three recovered flight crew member bodies were autopsied.
-The victims' bodies were photographed and their clothing and possessions were cataloged and returned to the victim's families.
+The victims' bodies were photographed and their clothing and possessions were catalogued and returned to the victims' families.
 The victims' records, including body diagrams, injury protocols, photographs, and other documents related to the recovery and identification of the individuals were then correlated for each identified victim.

 Most of the victims had extensive injuries consistent with head trauma, tibia and fibula fractures, significant back abrasions, and pelvic injuries.
 Most of the bodies were nearly intact except, in some cases, for fractured bones.
 Some of the victims had expansion of lung tissue, subcutaneous emphysema, and bleeding of the nose and mouth.
 No carbon remains were found on any of the recovered bodies or their clothes, and no sign of fire, burning, or blast damage was found.